jimenezict/HiringTestCSVsManipulation/README.md

 # HiringTestCSVsManipulation

-Welcome to the "Hiring Test" where we are going to check basic skills of Java
+Welcome to the "Hiring Test" where we are going to check basic skills of Java on reading and saving data on CSV's

 You could clone this code and create a specific branch for yourself.